tougshire/django_filters_stoex/README.md

 Django Filters Stoex is designed to work with class based views (aka generic views) and has not been tested with DRF

+# Copyright Info

+This software contains code derived from from django_filters, to which the following copyright notice applies:

+Copyright (c) Alex Gaynor and individual contributors.
+All rights reserved.

 ## Description